Michael Waltrip Racing: Car No. 56 history

 In 2010, Martin Truex Jr. replaced Waltrip as the driver for this team, renumbered as No. 56.
 The No. 56 team used the No. 55's owner's points for 2010.
 Truex would join Bowyer in qualifying for the Chase for the Sprint Cup in 2012.
 On June 23, 2013, Truex won the Toyota Save/Mart 350 at Sonoma by 8 seconds over Jeff Gordon, his 2nd career victory (breaking a 218-race winless streak as a driver stretching back to June 3rd, 2007), and the 7th as well as final victory for MWR in the Series.
 Truex also had initially joined Bowyer again in the 2013 Chase, but controversy arose in the final race before the Chase at Richmond, in which MWR was found to have deliberately manipulated the end of the race in order to allow Truex to hold off Ryan Newman for a Chase spot (see above).
 On September 9, NASCAR ejected Truex from the Chase and placed Newman in.
 On September 19, NAPA announced that it will no longer sponsor the No. 56.
 On October 14, it was announced that due to the lack of sponsorship or a driver, the car's points would be moved to a new research and development team starting in 2014, later named Identity Ventures Racing.
-It was also announced three days later that Truex was picked up by Furniture Row Racing to takeover the No. 78 from the departing Kurt Busch.
+It was also announced three days later that Truex was picked up by Furniture Row Racing to take over the No. 78 from the departing Kurt Busch.